You are here: Start » User Interface » Creating Deep Learning Model

 2. Minimum bad sample score (T2) – all values greater than T2 are marked as Bad.

 All scores between T1 and T2 are marked as "Low quality".
-Results in this range are uncertain and may be not correct.
+Results in this range are uncertain and may not be correct.
 Filters contain an additional output outIsConfident which determines the values which are not in the T1-T2 range.

 Filtering the images in the training set.